Skip to content

 A declaration of trust is a legally binding document that outlines the ownership rights and interests of all parties in a property.

-It's often used if there are a few people putting money towards a property purchase, rather than just one person buying it.
+It's often used if there are a few people putting money towards a property purchase, rather than just one.

 Why might I need a declaration of trust?

-If you're buying a house with a friend and you're putting in different amounts of money, a declaration of trust can say how much of the house each person owns.
-It helps avoid arguments later about who gets what if you sell the house.
+If you're buying a house with a friend and you're contributing different amounts of money towards the deposit and mortgage, a declaration of trust can say how much of the house each person owns.
+It can help avoid arguments at a later date about who gets what if you sell the house.

-If your parents are giving you money for a house deposit, a declaration of trust can state if it's a gift or a loan.
+If your parents are giving you money for a house deposit, a declaration of trust can state whether it's a gift or a loan.
 This protects everyone's interests and avoids confusion about ownership if circumstances change.
+This document can, specify repayment terms or who gets what when the property is sold.

 What is included in a declaration of trust?

-The details of the document will depend on the type of property being bought but also who is putting money towards it.
+The details of the document will depend not only on the type of property being bought but also who is putting money towards it.
 Most will include the following:

 • Each party's share of ownership